DolphinsTech/Dolphin/README.md

 We publish packages for major platforms on GitHub.
-Each release comes with release notesrelease-notes describing the changes of the Dolphin node in each particular version.
+Each release comes with release notesrelease-notes describing the changes of the Dolphin node in each particular version .

 Please use the latest published stable releaselatest-release rather than the `master` branchmaster.
 The `master` branch tracks the ongoing efforts towards the next stable release to be published though it is not guaranteed to be stable.